 There is no battery in the Network Master (or the battery is malfunctioning).
-The Network Master is using the AC adapter as power source.
+The Network Master is running on AC adapter power.

-The Network Master is using the battery as power source.
+The Network Master is running on battery power.
 The AC adapter is not connected.

-Battery charging is not doing because it is out of rechargeable temperature range.
+The battery is not charging due to ambient temperature out of the operating temperature range.
 The Network Master is using the AC adapter as power source.